slytechs-repos/jnetpcap-api/README.md

 /* Enable IP fragmentation reassembly and use many IPF options */ pcapPro
-		.enableIpf(true) // Enables both IPF reassembly and tracking .enableIpfReassembly(true) // Default, but this is how you disable .enableIpfTracking(true) // Default, but this is how you disable .enableIpfAttachComplete(true) // Attach only complete dgrams to last IPF
+		.enableIpf(true) // Enables both IPF reassembly and tracking .enableIpfThreadedMode(true) // Capture and reassemble packets in worker thread .enableIpfReassembly(true) // Default, but this is how you disable .enableIpfTracking(true) // Default, but this is how you disable .enableIpfAttachComplete(true) // Attach only complete dgrams to last IPF